FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ## Aliases

 You can define aliases in UniConfig shell.
-For this purpose, there is a json file named **shell-aliases** in the UniConfig distribution.
+A json file named **shell-aliases** is included in the UniConfig distribution for this purpose.
 After unpacking the UniConfig distribution, the file can be found under **Uniconfig/distribution/packaging/zip/target/uniconfig-x.x.x/config**.
 The file contains some sample aliases.

 ``` shell-aliases.json with default samples
 /*